25 Propagators and path integration

 The only exception to the spreading of wave packets occurs when \alpha = 0.
 This is the case for systems with linear dispersion relations, \omega(k) = ck; light waves are one example.
 Linear dispersion also leads to the property that v_p = v_g, e.g. light waves and light pulses travel at the same speed, c.

-17.2 Time evolution and propagators
+25.3 Time evolution and propagators

-Notice that the propagator can be written compactly as the matrix elements of the time-evolution operator in coordinate space: K(\vec{x}', t; \vec{x}, t_0) = \sum_a \left\langle \vec{x}' | a \right\rangle \exp \left[ \frac{-i E_a (t-t_0)}{\hbar} \right] \left\langle a | \vec{x} \right\rangle \\ = \bra{\vec{x}'} \exp \left[ \frac{-i \hat{H} (t-t_0)}{\hbar} \right] \ket{\vec{x}}.
-In the limit t \rightarrow t_0, the operator in the middle approaches the identity and we have simply \lim_{t \rightarrow t_0} K(\vec{x}', t; \vec{x}, t_0) = \delta^3 (\vec{x}' -\vec{x}).
-Physically, we can interpret the propagator itself as a function of \vec{x}' and t as the time-evolved wavefunction of a particle localized exactly at position \vec{x} at initial time t_0.
-In fact, treating the propagator as a wavefunction itself, it’s clear that it is a solution to the Schrödinger equation: \left[ - \frac{\hbar^2}{2m} (\nabla')^2 + V(\vec{x}') - i \hbar \frac{\partial}{\partial t} \right] K(\vec{x}', t; \vec{x}, t_0) = -i \hbar \delta^3 (\vec{x}' - \vec{x}) \delta(t-t_0), subject to the boundary condition K(\vec{x}', t; \vec{x}, t_0) = 0 for t < t_0, i.e. the solution is explicitly for times after t_0.
+Treating the propagator as a wavefunction itself, it’s straightforward to show that it is a solution to the Schrödinger equation: \left[ - \frac{\hbar^2}{2m} (\nabla')^2 + V(\vec{x}') - i \hbar \frac{\partial}{\partial t} \right] K(\vec{x}', t; \vec{x}, t_0) = -i \hbar \delta^3 (\vec{x}' - \vec{x}) \delta(t-t_0), subject to the boundary condition K(\vec{x}', t; \vec{x}, t_0) = 0 for t < t_0, i.e. the solution is explicitly for times after t_0.
 Those of you familiar with integral solutions to differential equations, especially in electrostatics, will recognize the propagator K as nothing more than the Green’s function for the time-dependent Schrödinger equation.

-Let’s stick with Heisenberg picture for now, since it makes writing the propagator easier, and it also treats time and space a little more equally in the notation.
-It also makes certain properties seem much more obvious, like the composition property which we derived above, which just amounts to inserting a complete set of states: \left\langle \vec{x}', t' | \vec{x}, t \right\rangle = \int d^3 x'' \left\langle \vec{x}', t' | \vec{x}'', t'' \right\rangle \left\langle \vec{x}'', t'' | \vec{x}, t \right\rangle.\ \ (t < t'' < t') Note that there’s no integral over time, just space; in the Heisenberg picture any operator commutes with itself at the same time, so we find the equal-time completeness relation \int d^3 x\ \ket{\vec{x}, t} \bra{\vec{x}, t} = 1.
+In Heisenberg picture certain things are much more obvious, including the composition property we derived just above, which can be thought of as just inserting a complete set of states: \left\langle \vec{x}', t' | \vec{x}, t \right\rangle = \int dx'' \left\langle \vec{x}', t' | \vec{x}'', t'' \right\rangle \left\langle \vec{x}'', t'' | \vec{x}, t \right\rangle.\ \ (t < t'' < t') using the equal-time completeness relation \int dx\ \ket{\vec{x}, t} \bra{\vec{x}, t} = 1.

+Now that we’ve introduced the formalism and basic idea, let’s see how the propagator can be used in practice to extract physical results.
 Time evolution can be tricky to think about in quantum mechanics, and the propagator formalism makes certain questions much easier to answer.

-17.2.1 Example: the Moshinsky quantum race
+25.4.2 The Moshinsky quantum race

 Until t=0, the shutter is closed and the wavefunction remains localized on the left side of the screen (x<0.)
 At t=0, we open the shutter; what does the profile of the traveling wave look like as time evolves?
 If we put a detection screen at some distance in front of the shutter, what will we observe?